KulasDominikCKIK/GoogleMaps/README.md

 # Last commit

-- Fixed that you can't select the buttons.
-- I realised I need to resize all the images to 1440x856 because if we are resizing the image in the css file then the map is not working properly.
-- I wrote the code to the map with an example so it's working now.
+- I made the ground floor with the school pictures

 # Plans

-- Go to school at the weekends and shoot some photos of the school.
+- Receive more picture and code it down too.

 # TODO

-- Shoot photos of the school and implement it in the code.
 - Do that if the user is pointing on a map then the cursor should be pointer.

 # Sources I used